Global WACh

 Site: Dandora 2 Health Center Pediatrics Occupational Therapy Ward

 The Problem: The site is facilitating activities of a University of Washington-University of Nairobi research collaboration focused on the effect of air pollution on early childhood brain development.
-The unit serves around 300 children with various neurodevelopmental delays mostly resulting from birth injuries. improve the existing paediatrics occupational therapy unit to improve their ability to offer effective services to children with neurodevelopmental delays, often resulting from birth injuries.
+The unit serves around 300 children with various neurodevelopmental delays mostly resulting from birth injuries.
+There is an urgent need to improve the existing paediatrics occupational therapy unit to improve their ability to offer effective services to children with neurodevelopmental delays, often resulting from birth injuries.
 Existing resources are lacking or in poor state of disrepair.

 The Seed: Therapy balls, mats, walking aids, standing aids, benches